Great to have you here, Rush Limbaugh, meeting and surpassing all audience expectations every day.

 This stuff like this is what depresses me.

-So, you know, we're never gonna get over the hump.
+So, you know, we're never going to get over the hump.

-We are never with stuff like this happening from the highest levels of our government, we are never gonna get these people who are the prisoners of liberalism free and liberated to join the rest of the country and pursue happiness and prosperity.
+With stuff like this happening from the highest levels of our government, we are never going to get these people who are the prisoners of liberalism free and liberated to join the rest of the country and pursue happiness and prosperity.

 Here's the next soundbite.

-These imaginary laws that are gonna keep people from voting.
+This is Holder promising not to fight these imaginary laws that are going to keep people from voting.

 Stop the tape.